swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-16-run-and-compare-experiments-with-dvc.md

 Each command creates a new experiment.
 They all share the same parent commit, but each has its own parameter set and metrics.

+!!! tip "Running experiments programmatically"

+    If you want to try more values, you can run experiments in a loop instead of typing each command manually:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Run experiments for several learning rates
+    for lr in 0.0001 0.001 0.01; do
+        dvc exp run -S train.lr=$lr
+    done
+    ```

+    For larger sweeps, use the DVC queue so DVC can manage and optionally run experiments in parallel:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Queue experiments, then run them all
+    for lr in 0.0001 0.001 0.01; do
+        dvc exp run --queue -S train.lr=$lr
+    done
+    dvc exp run --run-all
+    ```

 List them again:

 ```sh title="Execute the following command(s) in a terminal"